 - 1 Install the GroupWise client in order to provide mailbox access on a Windows workstation.
-See Chapter 20, "Installing the GroupWise Client," on page 153 for workstation system requirements and installation instructions. - 2 Log in as each test user and exchange email messages in order to test the POA and the MTA. - 3 Exchange email messages with colleagues whose email systems are across the Internet from your GroupWise system in order to test the GWIA.
+See Installing the GroupWise Client for workstation system requirements and installation instructions. - 2 Log in as each test user and exchange email messages in order to test the POA and the MTA. - 3 Exchange email messages with colleagues whose email systems are across the Internet from your GroupWise system in order to test the GWIA.

-13 Working with the GroupWise Administration Console
+Working with the GroupWise Administration Console